alexmerkel/archivetube/README.md

 ![Screenshots](docs/mosaic.jpg)

 **Important:** This is in no way meant as a production server.
 The backend is not optimized, there is no load balancing, and the video files are served directly from disk without any re-encoding.
-The server is meant to run locally or in a private network with very limited users.
+The server is meant to run locally or in a private network with a very limited amount of users.

 Usage
 -----